moradabaz/KNN-LB/README.md

 What we did is to implement the LbEnhanced measure in Python, based on the implementation made by the authors in Java.
 Then we integrated the distance measure into a KNN technique.
 The KNN original implementation is here: https://github.com/markdregan/K-Nearest-Neighbors-with-Dynamic-Time-Warping.git

+I also want to thank @markdregan for providing this kNN source and I recommend to check his profile https://github.com/markdregan , he's got interesting ML projects :)